Individual electoral registration - FAQs

-British citizens living abroad can vote in UK Parliamentary and European Parliamentary elections, but not in local elections or elections to the Scottish Parliament.
+British citizens living abroad can vote in UK Parliamentary elections, but not in local elections or elections to the Scottish Parliament.
 British citizens living abroad for more than 15 years are not eligible to register to vote in UK elections.
 You can register as an overseas elector online with the local authority for the address where you were last registered in the UK.

 I am a service voter, how do I register?